SOrow-fts/polaris-engine/README.md

 ## CI/CD Pipiline

-* Currently, we don't have a complete CI/CD via the cloud due to a loack of code signing capabilities.
+* Currently, we don't have a complete CI/CD via the cloud due to a lack of code signing capabilities.
 * However, the author has a release script and thus, releases are fully automated on his MacBook Pro.
   * The release script builds all binaries and uploads them to the website and GitHub.
   * It also posts a message to the Discord server.